 For a more comprehensive list of performance improvements and best practices, see the Page Speed section of the SEO Learning Center provided by Moz.

-As computers and Internet connections become faster, user expectations for website performance is only going to increase.
+As computers and Internet connections become faster, user expectations for website performance are only going to increase.
 SolarWinds Pingdom makes it easy to monitor and identify the source of performance problems.
-To start managing the performance of your websites, sign up for a free account and start monitoring your websites today.
+To start managing the performance of your websites, sign up for a free trial and start monitoring your websites today.

 The SolarWinds and SolarWinds MSP trademarks, service marks, and logos are the exclusive property of SolarWinds MSP Canada ULC, SolarWinds MSP UK Ltd. or its affiliates.
 All other trademarks are the property of their respective owners.